-- Vessel traffic to/ from the drillship.

-- Air traffic (helicopters).

-- Noise and vibration from vessels.

-- Night time lighting of drillship and support vessels.

-- Discharge of cuttings directly to seabed during riser-less drilling.
+- Support vessel traffic to and from the drillship. - Air traffic (helicopters). - Noise and vibration from vessels. - Night time lighting of drillship and support vessels. - Discharge of cuttings directly to seabed during riser-less drilling.

 - Disturbance to the migration, feeding and breeding of wildlife - Injuries or mortality of wildlife due to physical impact - Smothering of benthic organisms.